Database

 }Service Tools

-These tools are exposed to AI agents to perform data operations safely and efficiently across different backend providers.
+These tools are exposed to AI agents to perform data operations safely and efficiently across different DB providers.

 Description: The primary tool for generic data operations.
 It translates the abstract QueryIntent into native database commands.